iamazadi/Porta.jl/README.md

 - Quaternions [using ReferenceFrameRotations for now.]
 - The Hopf fibration [done.]
 - Maxwell's equations [TODO]
-- Planet Hopf or something similar to let the viewer know where they are.
-[TODO]
+- Planet Hopf or something similar to let the viewer know where they are. [done.]
 - Documentation [TODO]